Instructions to Authors

 All measures should be reported in SI units followed, in the text, by traditional units in parentheses.
 For general guidance on the International System of Units and some useful conversion factors, see 'The SI for the Health Professions' (WHO, 1977).
 There are two exceptions: blood pressure should be expressed in mm Hg and haemoglobin as g/dl.

-Words to be abbreviated should be spelt out in full the first time they appear in the text with the abbreviations in brackets.
-Thereafter the abbreviation should be used.
+Words to be abbreviated should be spelled out in full the first time they appear in the text with the abbreviations in brackets.
+Following that, the abbreviations should be used.

 References should be numbered consecutively according to the order in which they are cited in the text.
 A reference cited only in a table or figure is numbered within the sequence established by the first mention of that table or figure in the text.
-References must be current.
 Use of references more than 10 years old is discouraged unless they are classic or unique works.
 Authors must verify all references.
 The reference list should follow the text of the manuscript.
-Follow the vancover for reference formatting and punctuation.
+Follow the Vancouver style for reference formatting and punctuation in EndNote System Before Submitting.
 In the reference list, abbreviate names of journals according to MEDLINE/Index Medicus.
 For five or more authors, list the first three names followed by "et al."

 Please note the following examples for format and punctuation:

 Jemal A, Siegel R, Ward E, et al. Cancer statistics, 2008.
 CA Cancer J Clin 2008; 58:71-96.

 Eifel PJ, Levenback C. American cancer society Atlas of clinical oncology: Cancer of the female lower genital tract.
 Hamilton, Ontario: BC Decker, Inc. 2001.